ingonyama-zk/icicle/docs/docs/icicle/multi-gpu.md

 :::

-One common challenge with Zero-Knowledge computation is often managing the large input sizes.
-It's not uncommon to encounter circuits surpassing 2^25 constraints, such large inputs push the capabilities of even advanced GPUs to their limits.
+One common challenge with Zero-Knowledge computation is managing the large input sizes.
+It's not uncommon to encounter circuits surpassing 2^25 constraints, pushing the capabilities of even advanced GPUs to their limits.
 To effectively scale and process such large circuits, leveraging multiple GPUs in tandem becomes a necessity.

 Multi-GPU programming involves developing software to operate across multiple GPU devices.
 Lets first explore different approaches to Multi-GPU programming  then we will cover how ICICLE allows you to easily develop youR ZK computations to run across many GPUs.